robertpp/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 Teams Premium provides more ways to elevate Teams town halls in your org with the following key features:

+- **50,000 attendees** - Organizers can host town halls with up to 50,000 attendees.
 - **Custom emails for town halls** - Organizers and co-organizers can customize the town hall email templates sent to attendees.
 - **Event chat** - Organizers can allow attendees to use chat during town halls.
 - **Increased broadcast and Q&A capacity** - Organizers can broadcast their town halls to 20,000 attendees.
 All attendees can use Q&A to interact with presenters, organizers, and co-organizers.